 The five-day run has already sold out its second performance at The Space, in Jeffrey Street, and attracted the attention of credited festival reviewer, Derek.

 As well as giving the show a positive critique he nominated Westonbirt pupil Hannah Reichwald, a Y13 drama scholar, for his individual performer award.

 “I found this to be a very well worked and engaging show,” he wrote.
 “The pace was brilliantly done, lively and with humour that allowed for both adults and children alike.”

-Staff say the girls have handled the pressure of performing at the festival well, stepping out on to the Royal Mile every day to talk to members of the public and promote their show.
+Staff say the students have handled the pressure of performing at the festival well, stepping out on to the Royal Mile every day to talk to members of the public and promote their show.